rykn1/ESD-Project-G9T2/README.md

 A 1 stop solution for all travellers.
 Travel with ease and like the breeze.

 ## Features
-- Plan your Itineraries with AI
+- Plan your Itineraries with AI, save itineraries to your account or send it to your email
-- Buy flexible travel products
+- Buy flexible travel products, payment via stripe & receipt emailed to you
-- Translate effortlessly
+- Translate effortlessly by uploading image file
+- Login Account to store your information such as saved itineraries

 # Prerequisites
-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you have done up the following pre-requirements:

-- Required software (e.g. Docker).
+## Required software
     - Pytesseract OCR
         - FULL VIDEO GUIDE: https://www.youtube.com/watch?v=Rb93uLXiTwA&ab_channel=AllroundZone